aakkss37/TypeScript-ESlint-Husky-Boilerplate/README.md

-# ReactiTypescript Boilerplate
+# React-TypeScript Boilerplate
-### This is a React-TypeScript project is created with `vite` which is using ESlint for linting.
+### This is a React-TypeScript project created with `vite` which is using ESlint for linting.
 Run `npm install` and you are good to go.